The Gallagher Lab is no longer accepting undergraduate applications for credit for Fall 2023

 Important note for JHU students seeking credit in the lab: 1 credit hour equals 40 hours of work per semester.
 During a 14-week semester, that equates to nearly 3 hours a week.
 Therefore 2 credits is 80 hours a semester/6 hours a week, and 3 credits is 120 hours/9 hours a week.
 Do pay close attention to your independent research requirements (be it in neuroscience or in psychological and brain sciences).
 We expect that not only will you complete the required amount of hours during the semester, but you are also required to write and submit to Dr. Gallagher’s office a written report per the directions of your major.
-Since those who sign up under neuroscience are required to get your paper signed by your research supervisor and submitted during your Scientific Communication Exit Session, it is particularly important that you make sure you also formally submit the same paper to Leslie Loving to ensure grading.
+Since those who sign up under neuroscience are required to get your paper signed by your research supervisor and submitted during your Scientific Communication Exit Session, it is particularly important that you make sure you also formally submit the same paper to Lindsay Collins to ensure grading.
 All final papers are due on the first day of the exam period.

-For Visiting Undergraduates:
+For Visiting Students:

 - If the volunteer seeks to serve in connection with a high school internship program, he/she is responsible for having his/her school send two letters of recommendation.

-- Individuals who had volunteered in the same capacity previously and are now returning, after a six month or longer break in assignment, must again complete the entire process set forth above.
+- Individuals who had volunteered in the same capacity previously and are now returning after a six month or longer break in assignment, must again complete the entire process set forth above.

 - Volunteers must satisfactorily complete all applicable training and orientation prior to commencing activities at the School.
-Depending on the nature of the service, training may include, but not be limited to, HIPAA requirements, health and safety, lab protocols, and animal lab requirements**.

 - A current volunteer whose duties materially change, or who wishes to commence a new volunteer assignment, must complete all forms and processes set forth above.